 PILE SHEDDING - FLUFFING

 It is completely normal for cut pile rugs and carpets to shed excess fibres when new, the loose fibres are created during production when spun yarn is cut for tuft formation.
 These fibres fall into the pile and appear as "fluff", shedding will eventually subside in time.
 The time will be dependant on the amount of maintenance and traffic the rug is subjected to.
 A daily maintenance regime when the rug is new will reduce the amount of fluff on the surface of the pile and also help with long term appearance.
 Although the amount of fluff removed may seem excessive the fibres are a very small fraction of the total fibre contained in the rug, removal of these loose fibres will not be detrimental to rug in any way.
 Generally speaking wool will shed more than other fibres, although high quality handknotted rugs tend to shed the least due to the quality of the wool and the washing process used.
 Shedding is not the same as sprouting, see below for details.

 SPROUTING TUFTS - LONG THREADS- HIGH LOOPS

-Especially noticeable on hand-tufted rugs, long threads or tufts may appear above the pile surface, these can be trimmed to the pile height with a sharp pair of scissors without being detrimental to the appearance or wearability of the rug in anyway whatsoever.
+Especially noticeable on hand-tufted rugs, long threads, tufts or high loops may appear above the pile surface, these can be trimmed to the pile height with a sharp pair of scissors without being detrimental to the appearance or wearability of the rug in anyway whatsoever.
 Occasionally the odd tuft may come loose from the pile surface on hand tufted products this is quite normal when new and will not be detrimental to the appearance or wearability of the rug.